Explainable AI as a Social Microscope: A Case Study on Academic Performance

-While the insights devised in the previous section were highly illuminating, they were extracted from the entire dataset and the perspectives obtained were thus quite broad.
-This is why we sought to elucidate \emph{localized} (targeted) indicators.
-In specific cases, were there certain factors which may ``tip the balance'' between a particular subject achieving high or low GPA scores?
-Test scores and a supportive home environment are always important, but we may find that the former is of greater significance in some cases yet the inverse is true in others.

-To derive these detailed insights, the LIME technique was incorporated.
-For every instance, LIME produces a localized explanation of the classifier output by perturbing the feature values in order to generate a set of synthetic data points in the vicinity of the true instance.
+While the insights highlighted in Section~\ref{vaxo} were illuminating, they were extracted from the entire dataset, and the perspectives obtained were thus quite broad.
+To further extract targeted or localized indicators of academic success, we resorted to LIME~\cite{ribeiro2016lime}.
+For each instance, LIME produces a localized explanation of the classifier output by perturbing the feature values to generate a set of synthetic data points in the vicinity of the true instance.
 The posterior probability for each data point is estimated using the trained classifier, and a linear regression model is trained using the synthetic points as the inputs, and the posterior probabilities as the targets.
-The localized regression coefficients obtained in this way can then be interpreted as the importance of each feature, and is estimated separately for each subject.
-In other words, LIME specifies which features matter the most for each subject in order to determine whether the GPA of the subject will be high or low.
+The localized regression coefficients obtained in this way can then be interpreted as the {\em importance of a feature}, and are estimated separately for each subject.

-This technique was adopted, and extended, for the present context as follows. \begin{enumerate} \item As LIME requires a trained classifier capable of producing posterior probabilities, a Random Forest classifier is trained on the cases with \emph{Top} and \emph{Low} GPA scores. \item Afterwards, LIME is applied to produce feature weights specific to each subject, which are then clustered using $k$-means clustering.
-The subjects in the resulting clusters are then assumed to share certain backgrounds or behavioral traits as they share the same set of performance indicators. \item Each cluster is then characterized by the centroid of the LIME coefficients of instances in the cluster (see Figure~\ref{fig:LIME}). \end{enumerate}
+This technique was adapted for the present context as follows.
+First, Random Forest classifier is trained on the data and is invoked to estimate the posterior probability for each instance.
+Then, LIME is applied to subjects falling into the {\tt Top} and {\tt Low} groups to produce feature weights specific to each subject, which are then clustered with the $k$-means algorithm.
+Each cluster is then characterized by the centroid of the LIME coefficients for the instances therein.